 Parameter Description Unit Select the Switch unit that will be used for this configuration here.
+This option is only available when stacking is enabled.
 From Port - To Port Select the range of ports that will be used for this configuration here.
 CoS Select the CoS value to map to the DSCP list.
 Options to choose from are 0 to 7.
 DSCP List Enter the DSCP list value to map to the CoS value here.
 This value must be between 0 and 63.
+Use "-" to specify the range value and "," to separate the values in the list.
+For example, 1-3,5,8.